|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Married)||Marginal Tax Rate|

 Indiana has two marginal tax brackets, ranging from 3.40% (the lowest Indiana tax bracket) to 3.40% (the highest Indiana tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Indiana for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

-Your 2013 income tax return is due on April 15th, 2014.
-The IRS and Indiana are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Indiana are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.